anderslanglands/light_comparison/README.md

 - Karma, Arnold and RTX appear to match

 ###  `distant-light-plane.usda`
-A distant light of intensity 5, directly facing an 0.18-grey plane with the camera facing perpendicular to the plane.
+A distant light of intensity 0.5, directly facing a 100% diffuse reflective plane with the camera facing perpendicular to the plane.

 ![Distant light contact sheet](distant-light.jpg)